Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Findings.md

 ## Findings

 When an order is graded, the results are returned, including all findings.
-The findings that may return on an order are based on the starting evaluation type(s) being performed.
+The findings that may return on an order are based on the evaluation type being performed.
 The most common evaluation type for the IRIS platform is DR (Diabetic Retinopathy).

 ### Diagnosed vs Suspected